bhj/cdgraphics/README.md

 Methods
 -------

+### `forceTransparent(bool)`

+Enables or disables the `forceTransparent` option (see Usage above) while playing or paused.

 ### `load(bytes)`

 Takes an array of bytes and parses the CD+G instructions.
-This must be done before calling `play`.
+This method is synchronous and must be done before calling `play`.
 Here's an example using the fetch API:

 ```js
 fetch(cdgFileUrl)